-Teekay Tankers Initial Offering 2007 \$ Teekay Offshore Initial Offering 2006 \$ Teekay LNG Follow-on Offering 2007 \$ Teekay LNG Follow-on Offering 2005 \$ Teekay LNG Initial Offering 2005 \$ Proceeds received: 224,250 169,050 87,699 126,040 151,800 Use of proceeds: Offering expenses.
-16,064 13,788 3,494 6,001 16,089 Repayment of debt and general corporate purposes 208,186 155,262 84,205 120,039 135,711 224,250 169,050 87,699 126,040 151,800
+Teekay Tankers Initial Offering 2007 \$ Teekay Offshore Follow-on Offering 2008 \$ Teekay Offshore Initial Offering 2006 \$ Teekay LNG Follow-on Offering 2008 \$ Teekay LNG Follow-on Offering 2007 \$ Proceeds received 224,250 212,500 169,050 154,531 87,699 Offering expenses 16,064 6,192 13,788 6,186 3,494 Net proceeds received 208,186 206,308 155,262 148,345 84,205

-Teekay Tankers is a Marshall Islands corporation recently formed by the Company to provide international marine transportation of crude oil.
+Teekay Tankers is a Marshall Islands corporation formed by the Company to provide international marine transportation of crude oil.
 The Company owns 54% of the capital stock of Teekay Tankers, including Teekay Tankers' outstanding shares of Class B common stock, which entitle the holders to five votes per share, subject to a 49% aggregate Class B Common Stock voting power maximum.
-Teekay Tankers owns a fleet of nine double-hull Aframax-class oil tankers, which a wholly owned subsidiary manages under a mix of spot-market trading and short- or medium-term fixed-rate time-charter contracts.
-In addition, the Company will offer to Teekay Tankers Ltd. by July 2009 the opportunity to purchase up to four Suezmax-class oil tankers, of which two were sold to Teekay Tankers in April 2008.
+Teekay Tankers initially owned a fleet of nine double-hull Aframax-class oil tankers, which it acquired from the Company with net proceeds of its initially public offering and which a wholly owned subsidiary of the Company manages under a mix of spot-market trading and short- or medium-term fixed-rate timecharter contracts.
+In addition, the Company has offered to Teekay Tankers Ltd. the opportunity to purchase up to four of its existing Suezmaxclass oil tankers, of which two were sold to Teekay Tankers in April 2008.

 Teekay Offshore is a Marshall Islands limited partnership formed by the Company as part of its strategy to expand its operations in the offshore oil marine transportation, production, processing and storage sectors.
-Teekay Offshore owns 26% of Teekay Offshore Operating L.P. (or OPCO), including its 0.01% general partner interest.
-OPCO owns and operates a fleet of 36 shuttle tankers (including 12 chartered-in vessels and 5 vessels owned by 50% owned joint ventures), four FSO vessels, and nine conventional Aframax tankers.
-Teekay Offshore also owns through wholly owned subsidiaries 2 additional shuttle tankers (including one through a 50%-owned joint venture) and one FSO unit.
+Teekay Offshore owns 51% of Teekay Offshore Operating L.P. (or OPCO), including an additional 25% limited partner interest it acquired from the Company with net proceeds of its 2008 follow-on public offering and its 0.01% general partner interest.
+OPCO owns and operates a fleet of 34 shuttle tankers (including ten chartered-in vessels and five vessels owned by 50% owned joint ventures), four FSO vessels, nine conventional oil tankers, and two lightering vessels.
+Teekay Offshore also owns through wholly owned subsidiaries two additional shuttle tankers (including one through a 50%-owned joint venture) and one FSO unit.
 All of Teekay Offshore's and OPCO's vessels operate under long-term, fixed-rate contracts.
-The Company indirectly owns the remaining 74% of OPCO and 59.75% of Teekay Offshore, including its 2% general partner interest.
-As a result, the Company effectively owns 89.5% of OPCO.
-Teekay Offshore also has rights to participate in certain FPSO opportunities involving Petrojarl.
+The Company indirectly owns the remaining 49% of OPCO and 49.99% of Teekay Offshore, including its 2% general partner interest.
+As a result, the Company effectively owns 74.5% of OPCO.
+Teekay Offshore also has rights to participate in certain FPSO opportunities involving Teekay Petrojarl.

 Teekay LNG is a Marshall Islands limited partnership formed by the Company as part of its strategy to expand its operations in the LNG shipping sector.
 Teekay LNG provides LNG, LPG and crude oil marine transportation services under long-term, fixed-rate contracts with major energy and utility companies through its fleet of LNG and LPG carriers and Suezmax tankers.
-The Company owns a 63.7% interest in Teekay LNG, including common units, subordinated units and its 2% general partner interest.
+The Company owns a 57.7% interest in Teekay LNG, including common units, subordinated units and its 2% general partner interest.